bmewj/evernote-translator/README.md

 ```

 Keep in mind, though, that the resulting HTML documents will be no
-different from exporting HTMl documents straight out of Evernote in
+different from exporting HTML documents straight out of Evernote in
 the first place.
 The next section covers how you can manipulate the
 output data.